wdas/unf/doc/sphinx/api_reference/python/Broker.rst

         .. warning::

             Each transaction started must be closed with :meth:`EndTransaction`.
-            It is preferrable to use :class:`NoticeTransaction` over this API to safely manage transactions.
+            It is preferrable to use :class:`unf.NoticeTransaction` over this API to safely manage transactions.

-        :param predicate: Instance of :class:`CapturePredicate` or function taking a :class:`Notice.StageNotice` instance and returning a boolean value.
-By default, the :meth:`CapturePredicate.Default`
+        :param predicate: Instance of :class:`unf.CapturePredicate` or function taking a :class:`unf.Notice.StageNotice` instance and returning a boolean value.
+By default, the :meth:`unf.apturePredicate.Default`
             predicate is used.

     .. py:method:: EndTransaction()